 The latest generation game consoles PS5 and Xbox Series X have been out of the store for six months now.
 They can only be found at exorbitant dealers.
 Due to the pandemic, demand for consoles has grown more than the company expected, and it has become more difficult to manufacture them.
 In addition, all trade went online, and their dealers, armed with bots and scripts, buy out entire warehouses of new products in seconds and resell them at 2-5 times more expensive.
 Ordinary buyers simply cannot compete with them, but they want to play.
 Moreover, at home during a pandemic, this is one of the few entertainment options available.

 As a result, both console players, PC gamers, and those who sat down to work at a remote location undertook to update their PCs.
 The situation was aggravated by the general shortage of equipment after the New Year’s sales.
-All this together turned into a sharp jump in iron prices in the first quarter of 2021.

 Older Graphics cards are still relevant